 Health and Wellbeing strategies identify priorities for health and wellbeing for local populations and the approaches that will be taken to improve health and reduce health inequalities.
 The Stockton Joint Health and Wellbeing Strategy highlights three key priorities:

 Work done by organisations supporting health and wellbeing in local areas should be informed by and have regard to the Health and Wellbeing Strategy.
-The current strategy expires in 2018; we are therefore in the process to refresh the strategy to focus on the next few years.

-Stockton on Tees Health and Wellbeing Board (HWB) published its first Pharmaceutical Needs Assessment (PNA) in March 2015 and has now published a statutory update within 3 years of that date.
+Stockton on Tees Health and Wellbeing Board (HWB) published its first Pharmaceutical Needs Assessment (PNA) in March 2015 and has now published a statutory update within three years of that date.
 The PNA includes a description of all the pharmaceutical services currently available from local community pharmacies and other providers and identifies any potential for improvement or better access in the future.
 The PNA is used by NHS England to guide the commissioning of pharmaceutical services, including new community pharmacies, or changes to their opening times.
 The PNA may also be used to inform the commissioning of services from pharmacies by Stockton on Tees Borough Council and NHS Stockton on Tees and Stockton-on-Tees Clinical Commissioning Group.

 The HWB is also required to keep the PNA up to date by: